pluralsight/pando/packages/headless-styles/README.md

 ## Install

-This project uses pnPm so there are no setup commands needed.
-If you get any errors, you may need to run an initial `pnpm install` or ensure you are using Node >= 18.
+This project uses bun so there are no setup commands needed.
+If you get any errors, you may need to run an initial `bun install` or ensure you are using Node >= 18.

 ## Development